guettli/n-days-later-method/README.md

 This is a management method which is roughly based on [43Folders](https://en.wikipedia.org/wiki/Tickler_file) and [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).

-You should focus one thing at once.... but not too long.
+You should focus on one thing at once.... but not too long.

+You do sequential processing of all issues.

 Goal: (Zero Inbox)[https://youtu.be/z9UjeTMb3Yk]